IngliseKolledz/CAS/_plays/01-what-is-cas.md

 title: What is CAS
 ---

 CAS is a fundamental element of the IB diploma programme.
-It will involve
+It will involve:

 1. real purposeful activities, with significant outcomes
 2. a personal challenge